Kentucky beat the Dominican Republic 83-71 on Friday, August 15, 2014, in Nassau, Bahamas.

-John Robic is in his fourth season with the Kentucky basketball program but is a long-time associate of UK head coach John Calipari.
+John Robic is in his sixth season with the Kentucky basketball program but is a long-time associate of UK head coach John Calipari.

 Beginning with their first season together at UMass in 1988-89, where Robic was an assistant under Calipari, the two are entering their 18th season together.
 It seems as if the Calipari-Robic duo is a proven combination for thrilling basketball seasons.

 Robic helped the Wildcats post a 35-3 mark in his inaugural season at Kentucky.
 The Cats made an appearance in the 2010 Elite Eight while claiming SEC regular season and tournament championships along the way.

-He helped UK make history with five Wildcats were drafted in the first round of the 2010 NBA Draft.
+He helped UK make history when five Wildcats were drafted in the first round of the 2010 NBA Draft.
 In 2011, Kentucky returned to the Final Four for the first time since 1998.
 Four more players were taken in the 2011 NBA Draft under the watch of the Calipari-Robic combination.